MENTAL HEALTH & WELL-BEING

 Everyone deserves to feel good and there are steps you or your child can take to maintain and improve your Mental Wellbeing:

-What can your child can do in school to gain positive Mental Wellbeing?
+What can your child do in school to gain positive Mental Wellbeing:

-- Get physically active (a Health body and mind are closely linked).
+- Get physically active (a healthy body & mind are closely linked)

 Tillington Manor is extremely fortunate to have ‘The Hive’ staffed by Mrs Rogers who is our Family Support Worker.

 Children visit ‘The Hive’ for a variety of reasons.
 Mrs Rogers offers support for children in our school.
 Programmes are offered to help children manage their anger or their anxiety and individual or group sessions are planned to help children to develop their self esteem and self confidence.
 The room is clearly displayed so that all children and visitors of the school are aware of the purpose and location.

 A comfortable seating area is provided so that the children can feel relaxed.
 A selection of books relating to sensitive topics are available for use in school or to take home.

 The ‘Stars shine brightly’ display promotes positive feelings towards learning.